Where are my Angels — post 16

 Your platform as a parent is built on a foundation of experience, life-lessons, and hard-knocks resulting from your own mistakes (many of which could have been avoided had you listened to your parents’ nagging advice).
 From your vantage point, you can see your adult child heading down a path that makes empty promises.
 Your kid is heading for greater hardship.
 Instinctively, you want to protect her; you want to trade places with them and take the hardship upon yourself.
 You want to take away the pain.

 Sometimes consequences are out of proportion to choices made.
 Choices are booby-trapped.
 You can choose your choices but you can’t choose your consequences.
-It seems unfair and that choices made bring more pain than you ever imagined.
 Maybe you haven’t been there or you haven’t done that, but you still want to take the pain away.
 You still want to trade.

 These results don’t resolve into a happy ending.
 They shape the future.